McKinney, Agnes “Aggie” - The Times of Wayne County - Waynetimes.com

 CLYDE: Agnes “Aggie” McKinney went home to the Lord peacefully surrounded by her loving family on January 29th, 2021 at the age of 90.

-A Mass of Christian Burial will be celebrated at 10 AM on Wednesday, February 2, 2022 at St. John’s Catholic Church, 114 Sodus St., Clyde, NY.
-Burial will be in St. John’s Cemetery in Clyde.
+A Mass of Christian Burial was celebrated on Wednesday, February 2, 2022 at St. John’s Catholic Church in Clyde, NY.
+Burial will be in St. John’s Cemetery in Clyde

 In lieu of flowers, please consider a donation to St Jude’s Children’s hospital in honor of Agnes.